pabloroca/pr2_ModalDatePicker/README.md

 ## Usage

-(see sample Xcode project in /Examples)
+(see sample Xcode project in /Example)

-Import pr2_ModalDatePicker.h and call presentModalwithDate with the date to be the default for the UIDatePicker
+Import pr2_ModalDatePicker.h, set the delegate call presentModalwithDate with the date to be the default for the UIDatePicker and finally use the callback delegates

 ```objective-c
 #import <pr2_ModalDatePicker.h>
 @interface myViewController : UIViewController <pr2_ModalDatePickerDelegate>

 ...

 pr2_ModalDatePicker *datePicker = [[pr2_ModalDatePicker alloc] initWithNibName:@"pr2_ModalDatePicker" bundle:nil];

 datePicker.delegate = self;